2014 Camping World RV Sales 301

 The 2014 Camping World RV Sales 301 was a NASCAR Sprint Cup Series stock car race that was held on July 13, 2014, at New Hampshire Motor Speedway in Loudon, New Hampshire.
-Contested over 301 laps, it was the 19th race of the 2014 NASCAR Sprint Cup Series season.
-This race was the final NASCAR broadcast for TNT, ending a 32-year broadcast partnership with Turner Sports.
+Contested over 305 laps, it was the 19th race of the 2014 NASCAR Sprint Cup Series season.
+This race was the last NASCAR broadcast for TNT until 2025, ending a 32-year broadcast partnership with Turner Sports.
 Brad Keselowski won the race after leading 138 laps.
 Kyle Busch was second, while Kyle Larson (finishing as the best rookie), Matt Kenseth, and Ryan Newman rounded out the top five.
 Behind Larson, the top rookies of the race were Austin Dillon in 14th, and Cole Whitt in 28th.

-Previous week's race

-Aric Almirola scored his first career victory in the rain-shortened Coke Zero 400 at Daytona International Speedway.
-He said he could not "dream" of a better place to get his first win.

 Report

 Background

 The track, New Hampshire Motor Speedway, opened June 5, 1990, as a four-turn oval track, 1.058 mi long.
 The track's turns are banked at two to seven degrees, while the front stretch, the finish line, and the back stretch are banked at one degree and are 1,500 feet in length.
 The track has a grandstand seating capacity of 93,521 spectators.
 Brian Vickers was the defending race winner from the 2013 race.